TIBCOSoftware/snappydata/docs/best_practices/setup_cluster.md

 ## Using Smart Connector for Expanding Capacity of the Cluster

-One of the instances, when SnappyData Smart connector mode is useful, is when the computations is separate from the data.
+One of the instances, when [SnappyData Smart connector mode](../affinity_modes/connector_mode.md) is useful, is when the computations is separate from the data.
 This allows  you to increase the computational capacity without adding more servers to the SnappyData cluster.
-Thus, more executors can be provisioned for a Smart Connector application than the number of SnappyData servers. <br>Also, expensive batch jobs can be run in a separate Smart Connector application and it does not impact the performance of the SnappyData cluster.
+Thus, more executors can be provisioned for a Smart Connector application than the number of SnappyData servers.
+<br>Also, expensive batch jobs can be run in a separate Smart Connector application and it does not impact the performance of the SnappyData cluster.
+See, [How to Access SnappyData store from an Existing Spark Installation using Smart Connector](../howto/spark_installation_using_smart_connector.md).

 ## Computing the Number of Cores for a Job

 Executing queries or code in SnappyData results in the creation of one or more Spark jobs.
 Each Spark job has multiple tasks.
-The number of tasks is determined by the number of partitions of the underlying data.
+The number of tasks is determined by the number of partitions of the underlying data.</br>
 Concurrency in SnappyData is tightly bound with the capacity of the cluster, which means, the number of cores available in the cluster determines the number of concurrent tasks that can be run.

 The default setting is **CORES = 2 X number of cores on a machine**.